PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 As a brand new PostHog user you'll always find yourself in a single organization upon account creation.
 If you've joined from an invite, that will be the organization you've been invited to.
-Otherwise you'll become the Owner of a new organization created just for you, based on the company name you provided when creating the account.
+Otherwise, you'll become the Owner of a new organization created just for you, based on the company name you provided when creating the account.

-To switch between organizations, to go the current organization's settings, or to create new projects, use the account dropdown on the right of the top bar.
+To switch between organizations, navigate to the current organization's settings, or to create new projects, use the account dropdown on the right of the top bar.

 > **Note:** As a PostHog Cloud user, you can create, manage, and join organizations without limits forever.
 For self-hosted PostHog, however, multiple organizations belong to our premium team-oriented offering.
-To use this feature, [contact us for a self-hosted license](https://posthog.com/pricing).
+To use this feature, [contact us for a self-hosted license](/pricing).

 ### Notifications